Sait0uAsuka/Sait0uAsuka/README.md

 - 👀 I’m interested in SQL, Big data analysis, and Tableau
 - 🌱 I’m currently learning Data Analysis
 - 📫 How to reach me [Ian Sun](https://www.linkedin.com/in/ian-sun-78655820a/)
-- ⚡ Fun fact: I am majored in Biochemistry and worked in the wet lab for two years with new drug toxic testing.
+- ⚡ Fun fact: I majored in Biochemistry and worked in the wet lab for two years with new drug toxic testing.

 <!---
 Sait0uAsuka/Sait0uAsuka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.